Suspect set to face judge in Bronx rooftop rape, robbery

 MELROSE, Bronx (WABC) --The suspect arrested in the brutal rooftop rape of a Bronx woman is set to face a judge on Friday.

-Lynneke Burris, 30, of Brooklyn is now facing charges of rape, robbery, assault, strangulation and predatory sex assault.
+Lynneke Burris, 30, of Brooklyn, is charged with rape, robbery, assault, strangulation and predatory sex assault.

 Police say Burris followed the 23-year-old woman into the elevator of her building in the Andrew Jackson Houses on Park Avenue in the Melrose section just after 1 a.m.
 Thursday.